ASIAN BREAST AUGMENTATION

 If you need to finance all or part of your procedure, National Regulations require that you must source your own funding through a bank or any number of Medical Loan Providers such as the above easily found by searching on Google.

 Frequently Asked Questions

-Firstly, any surgeon should take into account the generally smaller figures of Asian women and not persuade the Asian patient to select the larger implant sizes preferred by Western women – otherwise you can end up looking disproportionately big and obviously fake!
-Although we are happy to insert whichever implant size a patient wants, we always advise our Asian patients to choose an implant size that is in proportion to their overall figure, makes them look great but still natural and not fake!
+Firstly, any surgeon should take into account the generally smaller figures of Asian women and not persuade the Asian patient to select the larger implant sizes preferred by Western women – otherwise, you can end up looking disproportionately big and obviously fake!
+Although we are happy to insert whichever implant size a patient wants, we always advise our Asian patients to choose an implant size that is in proportion to their overall figure, and makes them look great but still natural and not fake!